 Analysis of Profit and Loss statement

 This statement needs to be professionally analyzed by a financial analyst.
-This will ascertain the financial standing of a company, its year-on-year progress, whether it is attractive for investors or even for takeovers and mergers.
+This will ascertain the financial standing of a company, its year-on-year progress, and whether it is attractive for investors or even for takeovers and mergers.

-Few important aspects of such an analysis are:
+A few important aspects of such an analysis are:

 - Year-on-year statements should be compared to check how the company is faring.
-Also, numbers should be compared with statements of other players of the industry or industry benchmarks.
+Also, numbers should be compared with statements of other players in the industry or industry benchmarks.
 This will help to find where the company stands vis-à-vis the competition.

 - Analyzing margins such as gross profit margins, operating margin, EBITDA, and net profit margin.
 By this, we can conclude that profit cannot be restricted to a level.
 After every activity, the company is required to find and evaluate profit.
 Hence, one needs more clarity on what is the best definition of profit for various evaluation purposes.